Traveling edge states in massive Dirac equations along slowly varying edges: Traveling edge states with the linear mass

 Applying the inverse transform of \eqref{eq.trans} to \eqref{eq.plane2}, we eventually obtain the plane wave solution \eqref{eq.plane}.
 This completes the proof. \end{proof}

-The dispersion curve $\omega(\lambda)$ corresponding to the localized eigenfunction is a straight line with the slope $-1$, which means the modes of the form \eqref{eq.plane} with different wavenumber $\lambda$ has the same group velocity $v_{\text{group}}=-\frac{\partial \omega(\lambda)}{\partial \lambda}=1$ (note that the energy parameter $\omega$ selected here differs from the settings in physics by a negative sign).
-A similar discussion as the above plane wave result carries out the localized solution in next corollary. \begin{corollary} Let the continuous function $g(\cdot)\in L^2(\br)$.
+The dispersion curve $\omega(k)$ corresponding to the localized eigenfunction is a straight line with the slope $-1$, which means the modes of the form \eqref{eq.plane} with different wavenumber $k$ has the same group velocity $v_{\text{group}}=-\frac{\partial \omega(k)}{\partial k}=1$ (note that the energy parameter $\omega$ selected here differs from the settings in physics by a negative sign).
+In other words, the Dirac system restricted to edge modes is dispersionless.
+A similar discussion as the above plane wave result carries out the localized solution in next corollary.

+\begin{corollary} Give the continuous function $g(\cdot)\in L^2(\br)$.
 If the initial input to the edge of problem \eqref{eq.line} is in the following localized form

 Then, the localized traveling wave solution admits

 \end{corollary}